Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Introduction

-However, while privacy amplification offers a powerful statistical means to mitigate the cost of DP, it does not address a more fundamental structural limitation of typical DP-FL frameworks.
+Although privacy amplification provides a powerful statistical means to mitigate the cost of DP, it does not address a more fundamental structural limitation of typical DP-FL frameworks.
 The prevailing strategy of injecting noise into the entire model update vector is indiscriminate: it overlooks the fact that some parameters are naturally robust to perturbation, whereas others are critical for maintaining accuracy~\cite{11164482,10740400}.
 As a result, even when privacy amplification reduces the required noise magnitude, uniform corruption across all parameters can still severely degrade performance.
-This limitation motivates a shift in perspective—from merely reducing the amount of noise to optimizing where the noise is applied.
-To this end, we propose model splitting, an innovative structural privacy mechanism.
-The key idea is to partition model parameters into two logically distinct components: a private submodel, retained locally to capture sensitive or personalized features, and a public submodel, shared for global model aggregation.
-DP noise is injected exclusively into the public submodel, thereby shielding the private component from corruption.
-This architecture introduces a new lever for balancing privacy and utility: rather than relying solely on noise reduction, it strategically preserves model fidelity through structural design.
-We further argue that the most effective solution lies in the synergistic integration of statistical and structural approaches, which enables stronger privacy guarantees with minimal impact on learning performance.
+This limitation motivates a shift in perspective---from merely reducing the amount of noise to optimizing where the noise is applied.
+To this end, we consider partitioning each client model into two components: a private submodel that remains local and a public submodel that is released for global aggregation.
+DP noise is then injected only into the released public submodel, thereby reducing distortion on the retained private component.
+This design introduces a structural mechanism that complements statistical privacy amplification.
+Rather than relying solely on reducing the magnitude of injected noise, it preserves model fidelity through a principled structural design.
+More importantly, we argue that an effective privacy--utility trade-off is best achieved through the synergistic integration of structural and statistical mechanisms, which enables stronger privacy protection while incurring only limited degradation in learning performance.
+We also note that, in practical wireless edge FL systems, system-level factors such as sensing, communication, and computation may further influence learning performance and overall system efficiency~\cite{wen2025integrated}.
+The present work focuses on characterizing which model components are retained locally, which components are released for aggregation, and how client sampling and data subsampling jointly affect the privacy loss of the released public submodel.